ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Mostly Safe Conversions To Unsigned

-It is usually safe to pass a signed integer value in a call to a function taking an unsigned integer parameter.
+It is usually safe to pass a signed integer value in a call to a function taking an unsigned integer parameter [(44)](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java).
 This includes `operator[]` in the standard library containers.
+For example, a 64-bit signed integer type can represent all 63-bit unsigned integer values.
+It is only when the 64th bit in an unsigned value is set that we get problems.
+If we have a sufficiently large signed type then we don't need unsigned ones.
+Unsigned and signed types are both useful, but signed types have strictly more functionality than unsigned types.
 We need to ensure that the value is in range of the container, but that is true regardless.
 We can enable warnings for when we do this if we want, `-Wsign-conversion`, but we can also chose not to enable those and just let the conversion happen.